yliang725/Image-Recognition-on-CIFAR-10-CIFAR-100-Caltech-101-Caltech-256-datasets/README.md

 Image recognition on CIFAR 10, CIFAR 100, Caltech 101 and Caltech 256 datasets.
 With the implementation of WideResNet, InceptionV3 and DenseNet neural networks.

-Results will be updated by the end of this week
+Results will be updated later.

-Edited: May 11, 2021
+Edited: May 17, 2021